07 Dec Obstetrical, Medical & Surgical Complications of Pregnancy

 - Hemorrhaging and excessive blood loss: Heavy bleeding may occur during and after surgery.
 This can be life-threating.

-Complications happen, but most of the time the outcome depends on early detection.
+Complications during Pregnancy happen, but most of the time the outcome depends on early detection.
 Visit us at 67th Street OB/GYN Total Women’s Health Care for more information/ to consult with an obstetrician in Manhattan today.